kkoemets/CalculatorUI/README.md

 To build the project type `mvn package` in command prompt where `pom.xml` is located.

 If you have no interest in building the application then you can [download it](https://github.com/Jollerr/CalculatorUI/raw/master/CalculatorUI-1.0.jar).
 You must have the Java Runtime Environment version 17 or above.
+If word files are not created then you must in run as an administrator from the command prompt with the command `java -jar CalculatorUI-1.0.jar`

 ### Explanation